Careers & Grad School

 During your sophomore year, it is important to begin building a strong GPA.
 Because you will apply at the beginning of your senior year and your freshman year may be viewed as a transition period, graduate schools will primarily look at your sophomore and junior years as far as grades are concerned.
 If you have a Ph.D. program in mind, it would be beneficial to enroll in some laboratory classes not only to gain research experience, but to cultivate relationships with professors as well.
 This is also a good time to get involved in volunteer or work experience related to the psychology field.
 The Community Affairs Board and Counseling and Career Services are good resources for this.

 Keep your GPA up.
 Admissions requirements in the psychology field are often more competitive than students expect, so your grades are very important.
-If you find yourself in psychology classes that are too large to get to know the professor well by merely attending class, make the effort to go to his or her office hours.
+If you find yourself in psychology classes that are too large to get to know the professor well by merely attending class, make the effort to go to their office hours.
 Most graduate programs require three letters of recommendation and they do not want to receive generic letters from professors who only know what grade you received.
 Your junior year is a good time to become involved in faculty research projects.
-Psychology 198 and 199 are designed with this purpose in mind.
+Psychology 199 was designed with this purpose in mind.
 These classes will provide you with important research skills if you are considering a research-oriented program or if you are looking into a Ph.D. program.
 (Research experience is a MUST if you are considering these areas.)
 Begin thinking about the type of program to which you would like to apply, and when you would like to take the GRE.
 Two important resources for researching programs are the APA guide to graduate schools (the full title appears at the end of this document), and Peterson’s Guide to Graduate Programs in the Humanities and Social Sciences.

 Summer Following your Junior Year

 Mail away as earlier as possible for applications and information from the schools in which you are interested.
 Make sure to request a list of current faculty and their research interests.
 Applications may not be ready at the time of request so be prepared to wait for several weeks.
 This is also the time to register and study for the GRE.
-(Refer to section on GREs.)
+(Refer to section on the GRE.)
 You should begin to think about who you will ask for letters of recommendation.
 It is good to ask professors at the beginning of fall quarter, due to the many requests they receive for letters.
-Try to ask professors who can give you a positive character reference as well as good academic recommendation.
+Try to ask professors who can give you a positive character reference as well as a good academic recommendation.
 Remember, graduate schools use these references as an indicator of your ability to work at a graduate level.

 Request your recommendations as soon as possible.
 Recommendations and applications can be due as early as the beginning of December, depending on the graduate school.
 You will also be required to send a number of official transcripts from each college or university you have attended, regardless of how many units were completed or whether courses were eventually applied towards degree requirements (this includes any summer school classes that may have been taken at a community college in your area).
 During the latter part of fall quarter, the registrar gets backed up with many transcript requests, so it is important to begin this process as early as possible, as the registrar’s office may take up to two weeks to process a request.